tidyverse/tidyverse.org/content/blog/tune-2/index.md

 We can see that we can improve sensitivity by _reducing_ the threshold.
 The rate of decay in specificity is slow compared to the gain in sensitivity until thresholds less than 10% are used.
 The Brier score is constant over the threshold since it only uses the estimated class probabilities, which are unaffected by the threshold.

 We've taken great pains to avoid redundant calculations.
 In this example, for each resample, a single random forest model is trained, and then the postprocessing grid is evaluated.
-This _conditional execution_ strategy is already used to fit the fewest possible preprocessors, models, and postprocessors.
+This _conditional execution_ strategy is used to fit the fewest possible preprocessors, models, and postprocessors.

 For this classification example, recent updates to the [desirability2](https://desirability2.tidymodels.org/#using-with-the-tune-package) package can enable you to jointly find the best sensitivity/specificity trade-off using the threshold parameter _and_ model calibration/separation using other parameters.